 - In a medium-sized mixing bowl, stir together the yogurt and maple syrup, honey, or agave until combined.

 - Add the fruit spread or jam to the mixing bowl and lightly fold it into the yogurt until it's mixed in, but there are still pretty streaks of the spread in the mixture.

 - Carefully spoon or pour ⅓ cup of the yogurt into each of popsicle molds.

 - Place the handles on top of the popsicle molds or the wooden sticks in the popsicles and freeze for 4-6 hours, or until the popsicles are frozen through.

-3. These popsicles last in the freezer for up to 1 month in the molds.
-You can also remove the popsicles from the molds and then freeze them in a gallon-size freezer-safe container for 1-2 months..
+- These popsicles last in the freezer for up to 2 months.
+You can also remove the popsicles from the molds and then freeze them in a gallon-size freezer-safe container for 1-2 months.

-5. If your jam is chunky or you just want it runnier so it mixes in more easily, just pop the jam in the microwave on 50% heat for 20-30 seconds, or until it liquifies, and then fold it into the yogurt.
+- If the jam is chunky doesn't mix easily, just pop the jam in the microwave on 50% heat for 20-30 seconds, or until it liquifies, and then fold it into the yogurt.